fyngyrz/aa_macro/users-guide.md

 ### Math

-The math capabilities are underwhelming used by themselves, but in combination with variables, they come into their own.
+The math capabilities are underwhelming used by themselves, but in combination with styles and variables, they come into their own.
 First, the operations:

 **\[add value addend\]**